department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/home-page-redesign-initiative/initiative-brief.md

 - Initial scope will not include the header and footer as these are shared across VA.gov and developing consensus on their use will be significantly more complicated.
 - The “Other VA resources” section (which contains links to other VA resources such as Choose VA, Resources and Support, VSO websites, VA offices and Programs) is found in the design but not implemented in the testing version as the links are not Veteran-facing.

-## Next steps

-### Research
+**Next steps - Research**

 - Conduct Veteran research to identify top tasks, informing the list of "most popular" links which replace the 4 top task boxes in the new iteration
-- Validate design changes with Veterans, including those who use screen readers, screen magnification, and voice command at a variety of experience/skill levels and a variety of devices, with the following goals
+- Validate design changes with Veterans, including those who use screen readers, screen magnification, and voice command at a variety of experience/skill levels and a variety of devices, including the following
+  - that the redesigned home page supports Veterans and beneficiaries in task completion
-  - confirm list of "popular links" along with validating that Veterans understand to search for other tasks not appearing on that short list
+  - that users understand to use search for tasks which are not explicitly displayed
-  - understand Veteran expectations of search behavior
 - Research findings should be shared broadly, including Authenticated Experience team and Apartment teams

+### Next iteration

+**Planned changes ~3Q22**
+- Update for Top Tasks based on research findings
+- Language/labels for "other search tools"
+- Consider replacing Veteran portraits with additional promo space to be used for OPIA priority information (i.e. PACT ACT)
+  - _this will require consensus on content governance and accessibility support, particularly for images_
+- "Off ramp" area for non-Veteran facing content
+- Order of benefit hubs

+## Ongoing efforts

 ### Connection to authenticated experience
 - Explore routed queries - direct Veterans to a deep link rather than the search results page